Camille Francois specializes in understanding and mitigating harms emerging from digital technologies.

-François has advised governments and parliamentary committees on both sides of the Atlantic, and investigated Russian interference in the 2016 U.S. presidential election on behalf of the U.S. Senate Select Intelligence Committee, to leading the French government’s 2022 inquiry into the economic opportunities and social challenges presented by the metaverse.
+For the last decade, she has advised governments and parliamentary committees on both sides of the Atlantic—from investigating Russian interference in the 2016 U.S. presidential election on behalf of the U.S. Senate Select Intelligence Committee, to leading the French government’s 2022 inquiry into the economic opportunities and social challenges presented by the metaverse.

 In 2023, French President Emmanuel Macron appointed Camille to help steer a national consultative assembly (États Généraux) on Information and Society.
 Camille currently serves as the Senior Director for Trust & Safety at Niantic, a pioneering augmented reality and gaming company.
 She was previously Chief Innovation Officer at Graphika—a cybersecurity company focused on detecting disinformation networks—where she oversaw the Science, Investigations, Data Analysis, Product & Consulting teams.

 Prior to this, she was a Principal Researcher at Google.
 Camille has developed and implemented a number of methodological innovations in the field of Trust & Safety.
 At Google, she led a novel approach to countering violent extremist narratives online.
 She is the author of the “Actor-Behavior-Content framework” which influenced how major platforms approach online content moderation, and was among the first to document the phenomenon of government-backed networked harassment (“patriotic trolling”).